imaginestudio-ai/golang-ninja/Mastering-Go/ch01/README.md

 Go has more rules but these rules are the most important ones and will keep you going for most of the book.
 You are going to see all these rules in action in this chapter as well as other chapters.
 For now, let's consider the only way to format curly braces in Go because this rule applies everywhere.

-Look at the following Go program named `curly.go`:
+Look at the following Go program named `bad-curly.go`:

 ```markup
 package main